Berkshire DA gets guilty verdicts, restitution in national fraud case - NewsBreak

 Berkshire DA gets guilty verdicts, restitution in national fraud case

 PITTSFIELD, Mass. ( NEWS10 ) – The Berkshire District Attorney’s Office announced Wednesday that it obtained guilty convictions, and will give victims of a nationwide fraud scheme their money back, in a resolution of a Berkshire Superior Court Case.
-Ajaykumar Chaudhari, 26, of Pownal, Vermont, and Jitendra Chaudhari, 29, of Williamstown, Massachusetts, pleaded guilty on Monday to single counts of larceny over $1,200 by single scheme and attempt to commit a crime to wit: larceny over $1,200.Get the latest local news, weather, sports, and entertainment sent to your inbox!
+Ajaykumar Chaudhari, 26, of Pownal, Vermont, and Jitendra Chaudhari, 29, of Williamstown, Massachusetts, pleaded guilty on Monday to single counts of larceny over $1,200 by single scheme and attempt to commit a crime to wit: larceny over $1,200.A look into unexplained phenomena in the Berkshires

 In December, a third defendant, Parth Chaudhari, pleaded guilty to the same charges.
 In total, the three defendants will pay $212,924 in restitution.